Julien-R44/hot-hook/README.md

 So, how do we do this in ESM?
 There have been lots of discussions on this topic for a while (https://github.com/nodejs/node/issues/49442, https://github.com/nodejs/help/issues/2806).
 But for now, there's no official solution.
 However, there is a trick.
 A trick that causes memory leaks, but they are so minimal that it shouldn't be a problem for most applications.
 Especially since we use this trick ONLY in development mode.

 This trick is what Hot Hook uses to do hot module reloading.
 And it simply involves adding a query parameter to the URL of the imported module.
-This forces Node.js to load the module anew, thus getting the latest version of the module.
+This forces Node.js to load again the module, thus getting the latest version of the module.

 ```ts
 await import('./app.js?v=1')